 - Weight gain or trouble losing weight.

-Doctors diagnose PCOS by checking your symptoms and performing medical tests when needed.
-Medication and lifestyle changes can help manage the symptoms.
+Healthcare providers diagnose PCOS by checking your symptoms and performing medical tests, when needed.
+Medication and lifestyle changes can help you manage your symptoms.

-“Minor, everyday stress usually won’t affect your period,” Dr. Higgins says.
+“Minor, everyday stress usually won’t affect your period,” Dr. Higgins notes.
 “But big-time stressors interfere with your body’s delicate hormone balance, which can ultimately make your period late.”

 Some examples of major stress include: